Bird Flu Studies

 Hot Topics & Recent Developments:

-In 2022, a poultry worker was the first H5N1 human case in the U.S. Since April 2024, there have been at least 70 cases, with 1 fatality.
-These are (mostly) in people exposed to cattle or poultry, with most getting mild symptoms.
-The fact that H5N1 clade 2.3.4.4b viruses can infect humans directly from mammals is itself concerning and signals an evolution of this virus.
-Read my articles on the ongoing scientific research for key insights into how H5N1 impacts human and animal health and the risk is for the public.
+In 2022, a poultry worker was the first H5N1 human case in the U.S. Since April 2024, there have been at least 71 cases of H5 bird flu, with 1 fatality.
+These are mostly in people exposed to cattle or poultry, with most getting mild symptoms.
+That H5N1 clade 2.3.4.4b viruses can infect humans directly from mammals is itself concerning and signals an evolution of this virus.
+Read more on the ongoing scientific research for key insights into bird flu’s impact on human and animal health risks.

 For more bird flu updates and analysis on key bird flu studies, be sure to read my articles and follow me on social media.